Skip to content

 127.0.1.1 MACHINE_HOSTNAME.icub.local MACHINE_HOSTNAME

-where MACHINE_HOSTNAME is the hostname of you machine, that should match the file /etc/hostname
+where MACHINE_HOSTNAME is the hostname of your machine, which should match the file /etc/hostname

 NTP configuration